 Blocks appear in the topic blocks menu in the top right corner of each FLO site.
 'Topic links' is a standard block, with links to topic information, Library resources, grades, SETs etc. Different kinds of blocks can be added (eg Activity, Topic welcome, Remote

 RSS feeds), or you can add an HTML block and use it to feature the textbook/s or for some other topic-related purpose.

-Some blocks are standard in topics, as part of the college template.
+Some blocks are standard in topics, as part of the college template or starter site.
 Others you will need to add yourself.
 You can also move blocks up/down to emphasise important ones.
-(However, be aware that students can move blocks too, as well as docking them so they are 'out of sight'.)

 The Activities block is particularly useful if you have lots of activities and resources in your topic, as it is a navigational tool for students.

 Lists all activities used in the topic, with links to show all activities of each type